Her Chickies

 Breeding Differences

-Our BBS Ameraucanas definitely require more work than our Ermines.
-With our Ermines, we're working with two distinct varieties that don't have much variation, whereas our BBS involve three separate varieties, two of which with endless possible variations due to the blue gene being an incomplete dominant gene.
-So while Ermine are simply black and white, Blue and Splash come with a lot more complexities — like variations in lacing, depth of color, and the way splashing appears.
-However, they have been around a lot longer than Ermine has and thus type is much better.
+With our Ermines, we're working with two distinct varieties that don't have much variation, whereas our BBS involve three separate varieties, two of which with endless possible variations due to the blue gene being an incomplete dominant gene which can result in dark Blues & Splashes to extremely light Blues & Splashes.
+So while Ermine are simply black and white, Blue and Splash come with a lot more complexities.
+There is a lot more to consider as well, such as variations in lacing, depth of color, and the amount of splashing.

 Recessive Genetics

-Our BBS pens are clean for lavender and recessive white. <3
+Our BBS Ameraucana pens are clean for lavender and recessive white. <3

 ----